vale-salvatelli/myML/README.rst

 myML
 ====

-This repo will be a container of helpers for ML.
+This repo is a container of helpers for ML modelling.

 Description
 ===========

-At the moment it contains some ensemble methods for classification.
+At the moment it contains some algorithms for classification.

 Note